ikolupaev/django-test/README.md

 ===========

 * this is bullet
-* this is another buulet
+* this is another bullet

 _what is this_